C4 Fabrication Rock Slider Install Guide on 2012-2015 DCSB 2nd Gen Tacoma

 Lifted 2nd Gen Tacoma with VTX Wheels

-You can’t go wrong with the C4 Fabrication Armor.
 They make versions for all Tacomas; access cabs, long beds, double cab short beds, and double cab long beds.
 All of their applications are 100% bolt-on for easy installation.
-Obviously you saw the install, no cutting or welding is required.
-Drilling holes for those carriage bolts in the bottom of the frame rail is recommended if you want to use a hi-lift jack on your sliders.
+No cutting or welding is required.
+Drilling holes for those carriage bolts in the bottom of the frame rail is recommended if you want to use a hi-lift jack.
 It’s also recommended to install these if you wheel hard.
-All of the round tube that C4 uses is made from DOM tubing and 3×2 rectangle tube for increased strength and dent resistance.
+All of the round tube that C4 uses is made from DOM and 3×2 rectangle tube for increased strength and dent resistance.

-These sliders featured have removable step plates so if you decide later that you don’t want the step plate, you can take them off.
+These model featured has removable step plates so if you decide later that you don’t want the step plate, you can take them off.
 Or, you can powder coat/paint them different colors.
 Speaking of powder coat paint, these sliders ship BARE STEEL.
 C4 does not offer powder coating services.
 Your sliders will need to be painted or coated before you install them.
 We have a good post on how to paint rock sliders so check that out if needed.

 Final Shots